AeronR/osticket-prereqs/README.md

 <h1>osTicket - Prerequisites and Installation</h1>

-In this document I will be demonstrating how to create a osTicketing system from scratch with the use of Azure Virtual Machines
+In this document I will be demonstrating how to create the osTicketing system from scratch with the use of Azure Virtual Machines

 ### Benefits of knowing the ticketing system: